aschneiderman/vscode-voice/README.md

 # vscode-voice
-Settings, snippets etc. to make using vscode by voice, using Dragon + Vocola, easier
+Settings, snippets etc. to make using vscode by voice using Dragon + KnowBrainer